 Dr. Itano’s practice is committed to delivering patient-centered care.
 “The best care is individualized, appropriate and timely.
 For each patient, I strive to treat and follow up as if he or she was a close friend or family member,” she says.

-She also incorporates a team-based approach to patient care and collaborates with other medical specialists when needed.
-“Although I try to be as comprehensive as possible, I know when I need the expert opinion of another provider and will seek support from other medical specialties and therapeutic resources for an integrated path to health care,” she says.
+She also incorporates a team-based approach to patient care and collaborates with orthopedic surgeons and other medical specialists when needed.
+“Although I try to be as comprehensive as possible, I know when I need the expert opinion of another provider,” she says.

 A board-certified physiatrist, Dr. Itano welcomes new patients to her Boulder Medical Center clinics at Broadway in Boulder and Avista in Louisville.

 Specializing in Interventional Spine Care & Non-surgical Orthopedics